Renting vs buying equipment? Use our calculator to find out.

 Always available, always yours

 From the day you buy your equipment to the last day you use it, the gear is yours for the taking.
 No need to worry if something’s readily available: you own it, it’s there.
-You can also safely store your own presets and preferences without having to reset every time.
+You can also safely store your own presets and preferences without having to reset them every time.

 Budgets aside, there are no limits to what you can buy.
 You have the freedom to seek out what it exactly is you need.
 You simply have a lot more choice when you purchase.